Yagunove/MOEXtoDB/README.md

 ```
 ## A quick example

+Here is an example on real life stock data, demonstrating how easy it is to get the data for any given time period in your database

 ## My case of container virtualization

 Developing this project on Apple computer implied Docker container usage to host SQL Server.